cguy777/CPPSoffit/README.md

 Call one of the read functions to create a `SoffitObject*`.
 You must manually delete the created `SoffitObject*` when you are done with the object.
 The destructor will also automatically delete all of its child objects and fields.
+If you created a `SoffitObject*` in-software and want to write it somewhere, call one of the write functions.